KCR meets Piyush Goyal on Bhadradri power project

 In contrast to the cautious welcome extended by Mr. Rao on the currency ban, his counterpart in Andhra Pradesh had actually been a vocal supporter of the move by the Modi Government.

+In fact the Andhra CM had made a public suggestion for such an initiative on October 12 at a news conference in the make-shift capital of his state taking observers by surprise.

 Official statement of the Telangana CM’s statement had quoted Mr. Rao as saying that all those having more than Rs 2.5 lakh as income or savings should not be treated as black money holders.
 “Instead, it should be referred as unaccounted money.
 These small and medium traders, businessmen and others in the unorganised sector should be given certain exemptions.
 They should be given one more chance to disclose their income and deposit the money in banks, thereby granting them one-time amnesty.”
-Earlier in the day the Telangana Finance Minister Etala Rajender, who also arrived here along with Chief Minister, attended the 5th meeting of the GST Council.
+Earlier in the day the Telangana Finance Minister Etala Rajender, who also arrived here along with the team led by state Chief Minister, attended the 5th meeting of the General Sales Tax (GST) Council.